wallabag/docker/README.md

 ## docker-compose

-Its a good way to use [docker-compose](https://docs.docker.com/compose/).
+It's a good way to use [docker-compose](https://docs.docker.com/compose/).
 Example:

 ```
 version: '2'